MarekLas/3city_Property_Values/README.md

 * Data transakcji/Transaction date - day, month and year of the transaction.

 * Miasto/City - one of the three cities: Gdańsk, Sopot and Gdynia.
-Where are the premises.

 * Obręb/Precinct - part of the city where the premises is located.